kalkidanderso/eaglepoint-assessment/task2_async_fetcher/DOCUMENTATION.md

 ## 2. Search log

-Per the instructions, here are the searches I used:
+Per the instructions, here are the searches I used (with terms and URLs where it made sense):

 1. **Sleep with promises**
    Search: `javascript sleep with promises setTimeout`